dhanushkorada/Shopsphere/README.md

 - **Database**: H2 Database (or any other preferred database)
 - **Image Upload**: MultipartFile for handling images

+## Frontend

+The frontend is built using React and communicates with the backend via Axios.
+The UI is designed for ease of use, allowing users to navigate through product listings and manage their cart effectively.

 ## Backend API

 The backend API exposes various endpoints for product management.
 Below are the key endpoints: